Low-Impact Exercises for Beginners to Build Strength and Mobility

 - Week 4: Add another round of two or three key exercises if desired

-This kind of progression works well because it respects your current level while still giving your body a reason to adapt.
+This approach works because it respects your current level while still giving your body a reason to adapt.
+Progress becomes less about chasing difficulty and more about building ability in a steady, sustainable way.

 Common Mistakes to Avoid